 The maieutic ("obstetric") method was in turn a positive method.
 He applied it only to people in whom unconscious knowledge was dormant.
 Through discussion, Socrates tried to help this knowledge "come into the world".
 So he was not an educator, but only a helper who also learned himself.

-Doesn't that sound like the essence of modern Coaching ?!
+Doesn't that sound like the essence of modern Coaching?!

-In philosophy, he was mainly interested in a man.
+In philosophy, he was mainly interested in Man.
 He did not study the nature of being or the cosmos.
 He mainly taught in the street, having numerous conversations and taking frequent walks.
 He was looking for a definition of concepts and an understanding of virtues that could become a certain, undeniable basis for a good life.

 He himself was an example of great integrity - living in accordance with his chosen vocation and professed values.
 Even if the price was to be death, which will be discussed later in this column.